Dartmoor Tick Watch

 National Biodiversity Network gateway

-(search the main site using "ticks"
+(search the main site using "tick"

 ricinus" for sheep tick and "Ixodes